-In his defense speech of Mundt, the East German defense attorney (played by George Voskovec) says "Smiley was indeed Leamas's friend.
-He was also a planner in the section called Satellite Four... which operates behind the Iron Curtain."
-The term "Iron Curtain" would not have been used by officials in East Germany or any of the Soviet bloc countries to refer to the east-west divide.
-It was originally created by Winston Churchill and the phrase "behind the Iron Curtain" became a derogatory description of the east bloc countries and their socialist systems.
-The term "Iron Curtain" was seen as serving to keep people in and information out, and people throughout the West used the metaphor in that context.
+In his defense speech of Mundt, the East German defense attorney (played by George Voskovec) states "Smiley was indeed Leamas's friend.
+He was also a planner in the section called Satellites Four, which operates behind the Iron Curtain."
+The term "Iron Curtain" would not have been used by officials of East Germany or other Soviet bloc countries to refer to the east-west divide.
+Originally created by Winston Churchill, the phrase "behind the Iron Curtain" became a disparaging characterization of the east bloc countries and their socialist systems.
+It was seen as serving to keep people in and information out, and people mostly throughout the West used the metaphor in that context.
 See more »

 35 of 40 people found this review helpful.

 Was this review helpful to you?